-By tracking scrolling activity on your site, you can easily find out how far a user scrolls down on each post.
-By knowing the depth of their scroll, you get to know the exact section in which they lose interest and abandon your site.
+You can easily find out how far a user scrolls down on each post.
+This lets you know the exact section in which they lose interest and abandon your site.

-Google Analytics is a great tool to help you discover your user’s scrolling activity on site.
+Now, Google Analytics is a great tool to help you discover your user’s scrolling activity on the site.
 That said, with the default Google Analytics setup, scroll tracking is not enabled on your site.

 Google Analytics Scroll Tracking in WordPress Made Easy

-The easiest way to enable scroll tracking in WordPress is by using a plugin.
-And the best option, in this case, is the MonsterInsights plugin.
-MonsterInsights is one of the most popular Google Analytics plugins for WordPress.
+The easiest way to enable scroll tracking in WordPress is by using a plugin called MonsterInsights.
+It is the most popular Google Analytics plugin for WordPress.

-MonsterInsights even offers you the real-time stats right from within your dashboard.
+MonsterInsights even offers you real-time stats right from within your dashboard.